-Since the early 90’s, FCPC and the industry have worked in partnership with Health Canada and the Canadian Food Inspection Agency (CFIA) to put in place effective food allergen labelling requirements.
+Since the early 90s, FCPC and the food and consumer products industry have worked in partnership with Health Canada and the Canadian Food Inspection Agency (CFIA) to put effective food allergen labelling requirements in place.

 The industry actively consults with the government to find a way to make allergen precautionary labelling more consistent and easier for consumers to understand.
 This includes our recent active participation in the consultation process that led to the development of new food labelling regulations.